cookies-xor-cream/HugoTest/content/posts/poetry/wip/id_upload_myself_into_a_parrot_if_history_happened_differently.md

 ---
 tags: ['New']
-title: 'I'd Upload Myself Into A Parrot If History Happened Differently'
+title: "I'd Upload Myself Into A Parrot If History Happened Differently"
 date: 2024-02-26
 ---